 Social media followers

-Like all good goals, you shouldn’t just set and forget KPIs.
-Make sure you have a way to track and share progress in real-time with important project stakeholders.
-The frequency with which you report on your KPIs depends on how fast you move.
-For fast-moving projects, consider sharing updates weekly so everyone is tuned into any changes.
-For longer-term, slower-moving projects, consider reporting bi-weekly or monthly to ensure you have enough information to share.Przeczytaj: Jak napisać efektywny raport o statusie projektu
+If you do track your KPIs manually, make sure you update at regular intervals that make sense for your project.
+For fast-moving projects, consider sharing updates weekly so everyone is tuned in to any changes.
+For longer-term, slower-moving projects, consider reporting biweekly or monthly to ensure each update includes enough information to be useful.[Przeczytaj] Jak napisać efektywny raport o statusie projektu

 If possible, track and share progress in the same place you manage work so your team understands how their individual work contributes to the KPI and, as a result, to your broader company goals.
 At Asana, we use goal management software to connect our company goals to the work that supports them.
 With Goals, team members can prioritize projects to get their highest-impact work done.

 KPIs are a great way to set quantifiable goals that connect to your strategic objectives.
-But if KPIs don’t feel right for you, there are a variety of other goal-setting methodologies you can try.
-To get started, read our articles about how to set OKRs, write better SMART goals, or create great short-term goals.
+But if KPIs don’t feel right for you, th ere are a variety of other goal-setting methodologies you can try.